-There are thousands of beautiful food blogs that emphasise food photography.
-They offer a magazine look and high-level production values.
+There are thousands of beautiful food blogs that feature stunning food photography.

 Read on to see the top 20 food photography blogs you should follow this year.

 Why Food Photography Matters for Bloggers

 Food blogs used to be a type of personal journal of recipes and short essays about food.
 Neither the blog design nor food photos were very polished.

 A lot has changed since then.